 Planning an accurate wedding processional is crucial if you want to honor your family and wedding party members during the ceremony.
 However, planning a wedding is nerve-racking enough without having to worry about the order of your wedding processional!
 Luckily, we’ve done the research for you!
 This comprehensive list explains what the wedding processional order is for a variety of cultures, religious denominations, and sexual orientations.
-Find the order that suits you below and be sure to download our wedding checklist to ensure you have everything you need for the big day!
+Find the order that suits you below and be sure to download our wedding checklist and budget to ensure you have everything put together for the big day!

 Christian Wedding Processional Order